 The following are some tips regarding using EBITDA from the pros.

 Advantages of EBITDA

-- EBITDA offers a more accurate view of a firm’s operational performance because it disregards expenses, such as taxes and interest, which are not the actual results of operations.
+- Offers an accurate view of operation performance: EBITDA disregards expenses, such as taxes and interest, which are not the actual results of operations.

-- EBITDA nullifies the effect of accounting decisions, such as the use of different depreciation and amortization methods, do not impact EBITDA results.
+- Offsets the impact of accounting decisions: Accounting decisions, such as the use of different depreciation and amortization methods, do not impact EBITDA results.

 Disadvantages of EBITDA

-- EBITDA is not a substitute for cash flow because it does not recognize the changes created by the day to day use of cash in a firm’s operations.
+- Not a substitute for cash flow: EBITDA does not recognize changes created by the day-to-day use of cash in a company’s operations.

-- If a business records revenue even before it is earned, or inaccurately records cost or expenses, the EBITDA figure won’t be reliable.
+- EBITDA can be easily manipulated: If a company records revenue before it is earned, or records inaccurate costs or expenses, the figure will not be accurate.